-In accordance with section 36(3A)(a) of the LG Act include a brief outline of the current usage is reserve, including any details of current leases/licenses or other arrangements for the use of the land.
+As this plan of management applies only to Coree Central Hall, the plan of management must, in accordance with section 36(3A)(a) of the LG Act include a brief outline of the current usage is reserve, including any details of current leases/licenses or other arrangements for the use of the land.

-Table 7 identifies the current use of the land and existing structures that have been erected
+Table 7 identifies the current use of the land and existing structures that have been erected.

-Table 7: Existing use of reserves and structures
+Table 7: Existing use of reserve and structures